 This case study needs headers and subheaders to help break up the text so readers can scan with ease.
 It’s also an essential component of healthy search engine optimization.
-Although Zendesk does include a stats box at the top of the case study, they don’t relate to the results that the company’s solution helped Airbnb achieve.
+Although Zendesk does include a stats box at the top of the case study, they don’t relate to the results Zendesk helped Airbnb achieve.

 Get help with your B2B SaaS case studies

-As part of Uplift Content’s done-for-you case study writing service, we’ll work with you to share your untold success stories and showcase how your products help your customers solve tough challenges.
+As part of Uplift Content’s done-for-you case study writing service, we’ll work with you to share your untold success stories.
+We’ll also showcase how your products help your customers solve tough challenges.